adam-hurwitz/build-oi/openinformation-oi.md

 - [Kiwix](https://www.kiwix.org/en/about)
 - Many more...

 <p style="text-align: center; font-style: italic">This is not technical advice.
-Always read the official documentation and do your own research.</p>
+Do your own research.</p>